CenterForAssessment/Colloquium_2018/README.md

 1. Develop an understanding of and provide a rationale for the concept of “open”

     a.
-Provide definitions and examples of terms such as “open source”, “open educational resources”, and “openness”.
+Provide definitions and examples of terms such as “open source”, “open educational resources”, and, more generally, “open”.

     b.
 Describe the requirements for building the “legal infrastructure” for open educational resources.